pchuck/etf-leverage-comparator/leveraged_etf_analysis.md

 ## 2012      2.42      1.31
 ## 2013      2.44      1.11
 ## 2014      2.40      1.27
-## 2015      1.36      0.48
+## 2015     -1.33     -0.31
 ```
 All leveraged ETF prospectuses warn that performance for any period
 longer than a day, returns can diverge significantly from the target
 leverage multiplier.
 Nonetheless, on an annual basis,
-DDM averaged **2.007x**!
+DDM averaged **1.738x**!

-Note, though, that this is due to coincidence, more than design, and the
+Note, though, that this is due to coincidence more the design, particularly
-existence of a bull market over the same period.
-During that same period,
+the existence of a bull market over the same period.

-there was very significant variation in the returns from year to year..
+Within that period, there was very significant variation in the returns

-Compared to the DJI, but DDM had best and worst year multiples of
+from year to year..
+Compared to the DJI, DDM had best and worst year
+multiples of
-**2.44x** and **1.34x**, respectively.
+**2.44x** and **-1.33x**, respectively.

 #### Total Annualized Returns